kud1ing/rucaja/examples/README.md

 An example where Rust code (`main.rs`) calls Java functionality (`Test.class`).

-Run the example with `cargo run --example main`
+Run the example in this directory with `cargo run --example main`